pankil25/Image-Classification-using-Convolutional-Neural-Networks/README.md

 # Part A: CNN Architecture from Scratch

-In Part A, the architecture can be customized by adjusting the following parameters:
+- Usage:

+  - Pass the path of train dataset folder in **Question 2 "arguments"** method and in **Question 4 "arguments_2"** method :

+  - Pass the path of test dataset folder in Question 4 "arguments_2" method :

-The architecture can be customized by adjusting parameters such as:
+The architecture can be customized by adjusting parameters by applying these parameters in sweep such as:

   - Number of Filters: 32, 64, 128
   - Activation Function: ReLU, GELU, SiLU, Mish